BICEP / Keck XVI: Characterizing Dust Polarization through Correlations with Neutral Hydrogen: Summary and Outlook

-\item We present the first multi-frequency detection of filamentary dust polarization in cross-correlation with H\textsc{i} filaments down to 95~GHz.
-We show that the 95~GHz band of BICEP3 is more sensitive than any $Planck$ band to the $B$-mode correlation in the BICEP/$Keck$ region, providing a low frequency lever arm for the dust SED.
-We also find that at low frequencies, the brightness of the CMB in $E$~modes limits our sensitivity but that the correlation could improve in $B$~modes with more data.
-As a consistency check, we also omit certain frequency bands in the multi-frequency correlations to compare the contribution of the different bands to our measurements.
+\item We present the first multifrequency detection of filamentary dust polarization in cross-correlation with H~\textsc{i} filaments down to 95~GHz.
+We show that the 95~GHz band of BICEP3 is more sensitive than any Planck band to the $B$-mode correlation in the BICEP/Keck region, providing a low-frequency lever arm for the dust SED.
+We also find that, at low frequencies, the brightness of the CMB in $E$~modes limits our sensitivity but that the correlation could improve in $B$~modes with more data.
+As a consistency check, we also omit certain frequency bands in the multifrequency correlations to compare the contribution of the different bands to our measurements.

-\item We do not find evidence for dust polarization in the higher-velocity H\textsc{i} components associated with Magellanic Stream~\textsc{i}.
+\item We do not find evidence for dust polarization in the higher-velocity H~\textsc{i} components associated with Magellanic Stream~\textsc{i}.
 This confirmation is important for future CMB observations whose field-of-view intercepts the Magellanic Stream. \end{itemize}

-In addition to facilitating foreground removal for $B$-mode cosmology, this type of H\textsc{i}-based characterization of the dust polarization can also be a method for removing the Milky Way foreground contribution for studies of the Magellanic Clouds in dust polarization.
-Such a study is planned with CCAT-prime \citep{2021arXiv210710364C}.
+In addition to facilitating foreground removal for $B$-mode cosmology, this type of H~\textsc{i}-based characterization of the dust polarization can also be a method for removing the Milky Way foreground contribution for studies of the Magellanic Clouds in dust polarization.
+Such a study is planned with CCAT-prime \citep{2021arXiv210710364C}. \\\\

 \software{astropy \citep{2013A&A...558A..33A,2018AJ....156..123A}, Healpix\footnote{\url{http://healpix.sourceforge.net/}} \citep{2005ApJ...622..759G}, healpy \citep{2019JOSS....4.1298Z}, matplotlib \citep{2007CSE.....9...90H}, numpy \citep{10.5555/2886196}, \textsc{cobaya} \citep{2019ascl.soft10019T,2021JCAP...05..057T}, GetDist \citep{2019arXiv191013970L} }